lebedevsergey/odt2xhtml/README.md

 ### What is it? ###
 * ODT2XHTML is a small library for converting documents in Open Document Format to HTML.
+* Supports most ODF text formatting features including embedded images, lists, tables, subscripts, supescripts, etc.
-Based on heavily refactored code from [Odt2Xhtml library](https://github.com/hucste/Odt2Xhtml) by Stéphane HUC
+* <i>Based on heavily refactored code from [Odt2Xhtml library](https://github.com/hucste/Odt2Xhtml) by Stéphane HUC.
+Example ODF files are taken from original library</i>

 ### How to use it? ###
 * Add ODT2XHTML to your project `composer require lebedevsergey/odt2xhtml`